bmrgoldman/repodata/acknowledgements.md

 layout: page
 title: Acknowledgements
 ---

-# Acknowledgments

 ## Funding

 This project was supported by a Society of American Archivists Foundation grant awarded in 2017.
 Data processing was completed on March 1, 2019.

 ## Friends

-We are greatly indebted to Hillel Arnold and Ed Summers for their continued advisement on data maintenance and contributions to this repository.
+We are greatly indebted to Hillel Arnold and Ed Summers for their continued advisement on data maintenance and contributions to our Github repository.

 ## Data Sources